mcdonc/devenv-awsenv/README.rst

    }

 Once it is enabled, each time ``devenv shell`` starts, it will attempt to add environment variables to the shell environment related to AWS.
+Tools like aws-cli will use these environment values instead of attempting to use a profile from ``~/.aws``.

-It will also attempt to authenticate with AWS at shell startup time.
+It will also attempt to authenticate with AWS using the default environmment settings at shell startup time.

-The first time you start it, it will inject not-very-useful values into the shell's environment.
-It won't be usable.
+The first time you start it, it will inject empty values into the shell's environment.
+It won't be useful until you configure it.
 While in the devenv shell, you can configure it for your use:

 .. code-block::